History of Manchester City F.C.

 The 1898–99 team that gained promotion to the First Division.

 The history of Manchester City Football Club, a professional football club based in Manchester, England, dates back to the club's formation in 1880 by members of St. Mark's Church of England in West Gorton.

-Manchester City have won thirty-six major honours throughout their history: ten league titles, seven FA Cups, eight League Cups, seven FA Charity/Community Shields, one UEFA Champions League, one European Cup Winners' Cup, one UEFA Super Cup and one FIFA Intercontinental Championship.
+Manchester City have won thirty-eight major honours throughout their history: ten league titles, eight FA Cups, nine League Cups, seven FA Charity/Community Shields, one UEFA Champions League, one European Cup Winners' Cup, one UEFA Super Cup and one FIFA World Club Cup.

 1880–1928

 The Manchester City team which won the FA Cup in 1904.

 Members of St. Mark's Church of England, West Gorton, Manchester, founded the football club that would become known as Manchester City for largely humanitarian purposes.
 Two church wardens sought to curb local gang violence and alcoholism by instituting new activities for local men, whilst high unemployment plagued East Manchester, specifically Gorton.
 All men were welcome to join, regardless of religion.

 A church cricket club had been formed in 1875, but no equivalent for the winter months existed.
 To rectify this, and as part of Rector Arthur Connell's general push to intervene in social ills, church wardens William Beastow and Thomas Goodbehere, who held senior positions at the Union Iron Works, started a church football team called St Mark's (West Gorton), sometimes written as West Gorton (St Mark's), in the winter of 1880.

 The team's first recorded match occurred on 13 November 1880, against a church team from Macclesfield.
 St. Marks lost the match 2–1, and only won one match during their inaugural 1880–81 season, with a victory over Stalybridge Clarence in March 1881.

 City gained their first honours by winning the Second Division in 1899; with it came promotion to the highest level in English football, the First Division.
 They went on to claim their first major honour on 23 April 1904, beating Bolton Wanderers 1–0 at Crystal Palace to win the FA Cup; City narrowly missed out on a League and Cup double that season after finishing runners-up in the League but City became the first club in Manchester to win a major honour.

 In the seasons following the FA Cup triumph, the club was dogged by allegations of financial irregularities, culminating in the suspension of seventeen players in 1906, including captain Billy Meredith, who subsequently moved across town to Manchester United.
 A fire at Hyde Road destroyed the main stand in 1920, and in 1923 the club moved to their new purpose-built stadium at Maine Road in Moss Side.